pgroenbaek/trackshape-utils/README.md

 Modify `envlist` to match the Python versions you want to support.

-## Roadmap

-There will not be any additional features added to the module in its current form.

-First, a proper method for reading shapes to and from a Python data structure needs to be fully implemented.
-This will also significantly improve performance compared to the current implementation.

-Once that is complete, new features such as adding textures and other advanced operations can be introduced, as they require changes in many parts of the shape file.

 ## License

-This project was created by Peter Grønbæk Andersen and is licensed under [GNU GPL v3](/LICENSE).
+This Python module was created by Peter Grønbæk Andersen and is licensed under [GNU GPL v3](/LICENSE).

+The module includes the standardized [global tsection.dat build #60](https://www.trainsim.com/forums/filelib-search-fileid?fid=88841) by Derek Morton, which is also distributed under the GNU General Public License.